Serrin's overdetermined problems on epigraphs: Serrin's overdetermined problem with Allen-Cahn type nonlinearity

-To establish the desired conclusion we shall use the results proved by K. Wang and J. Wei in \cite{ww}.
+\textit{Proof of Theorem \ref{th-allen-cahn 1}.} To establish the desired conclusion we shall use some results proved by K. Wang and J. Wei in \cite{ww} together with a blow-down procedure reminiscent from the analysis for sets of least perimeter in the theory developed by E. De Giorgi.

 We first observe that, up to a translation of $ \Omega$ in the vertical direction, we may and do suppose that the origin $0$ of $\R^N$ belongs to $\partial \Omega$.
 Then, following \cite{ww}, we recall that any solution to \eqref{probleme} satisfying the monotonicity assumption \eqref{hyp-monot} (when extended by $0$ outside $ \Omega$) is a (local) minimizer of the functional

 in $ \R^N,$ which also satisfies $ 0 \leq u < 1$.
 Consequently, for a subsequence $\varepsilon_n \longrightarrow 0^+,$ the blowing down sequence $u_n(x) := u(\frac{x}{\varepsilon_n})$ converges in $L^1_{loc}(\R^N)$ to the characteristic function $\textbf{1}_{\Omega_\infty}$, where $\Omega_\infty$ is a non-trivial set of least perimeter in $\R^N$ (i.e., a set of least perimeter with $0 \in \partial \Omega_\infty$).
 Furthermore, on any connected compact set of $\R^N \setminus \partial \Omega_\infty$, either $u_n \longrightarrow 1$ uniformly or $u_n \equiv 0$ for all large $n$.